Masakore/RoboND-Rover-Project/writeup.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
-Here is an example of how to include an image in your writeup.

-![alt text][image1]
+In the color section of jupyter notebook, I added obstacle_thresh and rock_thresh to identify obstacles and rocks.

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-And another!

-![alt text][image2]
+Added functions defined previous cells following the instruction in the snippet.

+![captured video][video1]
 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.
+As for `perception_step()`, I modified codes so that transform map based on defined source and destination and after that map rocks, obstacles, navigable terrain into the world map.
+Besides, I added code to update Rover.samples_pos for rock sample detection.

+And for `decision_step()`, I modified steer angle in the case rover is in full stop.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-![alt text][image3]
+Most of the time, my change works fine but my rover cannot handle the following situation.
+1. In open space with little obstacles, my rover just go around in circle and never get into right direction.
+-> I am not sure but maybe a logic to detect narrower pass and choose the pass will help?

+2. Occasionally, my rover is stuck in side wall where no enough space to make 15 degree turn.
+-> Probably, if I can introduce crash counts parameter, the rover can tell to be being stuck and then go backward and turn.

+3. Too slow
+-> Modify max speed and throttle with other necessary parameter change.

+**Setup:**
+resolution 1024 x 768
+graphics quality: Good
+FPS: 38